Updated on

 Structured Query Language (SQL) is a robust language for managing and manipulating relational databases.
 It allows you to perform various tasks, from querying data to updating records, deleting redundant data, and adding new entries.

-SQL is applicable across different industries for tasks from basic data entry to complex ones such as data manipulation, data retrieval, database schema management, data aggregation and analysis, data security and access control, and database transactions — making it a leading choice among developers, data engineers, database administrators, and developers.
-On top of that, if you use a SQL database chatbot, this would help you to manage and analyze your data even better.
+SQL is applicable across different industries for tasks from basic data entry to data manipulation, data retrieval, database schema management, data aggregation and analysis, data security and access control, and database transactions.
+It's a leading choice among developers, data engineers, and database administrators.

 SQL’s role in database management can be linked with its ability to: